 There are some herbs that are very tender and sensitive to cold temperatures, including everyone’s favorite, BASIL!
 We recommend waiting to plant Basil, French Tarragon, Nasturtium, and Stevia.
 Almost all the other herbs we carry can handle cool nights.
 I would make sure the soil temps are above 50 degrees before planting.
 For more information, check out our herbs and veggies page.

 How long will my mums last?

 We grow over 70 varieties of mums.
-This means you can have mums blooming in your fall gardens as early as the end of August, if you chose one of our early blooming varieties, and as late as November if you take home one of our later blooming varieties.
+This means you can have mums blooming in your fall gardens as early as the end of August, if you chose one of our early blooming varieties, and as late as November if you take home one of our later blooming options.
 The easiest way to tell the difference is to stop by and see what’s in color at the garden center!
-A typical bloom Mum will last 4-6 weeks in bloom without a weather extremes (Heat/frost)
+A typical Mum will last 4-6 weeks in bloom without weather extremes (Heat/frost)